Highlights from the Ratings and Financial Report for VICI Properties Inc. (VICI)

 Evercore ISI gave a rating of “Outperform” to VICI, setting the target price at $37 in the report published on July 20th of the current year.

-During the last 5 trading sessions, VICI rose by +0.80%, which changed the moving average for the period of 200-days by +17.84% in comparison to the 20-day moving average, which settled at $33.52.
-In addition, VICI Properties Inc. saw 12.75% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VICI fell by -2.93%, which changed the moving average for the period of 200-days by +18.69% in comparison to the 20-day moving average, which settled at $33.63.
+In addition, VICI Properties Inc. saw 9.86% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading